temp-storage/dm1.0/git_commands.md

 the "-u" is needed when file is added to GitHub for the first time.

-Downloading file update from GitHub: git pull
+Getting file sync from GitHub: git pull

+Downloading file from GitHub:
+git clone <repo link>